KaranJadaun/Algorithms/README.md

 # Algorithms
 A programming algorithm is a procedure or formula used for solving a problem.
 It is based on conducting a sequence of specified actions in which these actions describe how to do something, and your computer will do it exactly that way every time.
 An algorithm works by following a procedure, made up of inputs.
+It can be understood by taking an example of cooking a new recipe.
+To cook a new recipe, one reads the instructions and steps and execute them one by one, in the given sequence.
+The result thus obtained is the new dish cooked perfectly.
+Similarly, algorithms help to do a task in programming to get the expected output.
+The Algorithm designed are language-independent, i.e. they are just plain instructions that can be implemented in any language, and yet the output will be the same, as expected.